trishume/sympy-wiki-with-svn/GSoC-2011-Ideas.md

 * generalized functions -- Dirac delta, P(1/x), etc...
 Convolution, Fourier and Laplace transforms
 * vector calculus, differential fields, maybe Lie algebras & groups
 * parametric integrals asymptotic expansion (integral series)
 * ordinary differential equations.
 Currently, SymPy only supports many basic types of differential equations, but there are plenty of methods that are not implemented.
 Maybe support for using Lie groups to help solve ODEs.
-See [http://docs.sympy.org/modules/solvers/ode.html the ODE docs] and the current source (sympy/solvers/ode.py) for information on what methods are currently implemented.
+See [the ODE docs](http://docs.sympy.org/modules/solvers/ode.html) and the current source (sympy/solvers/ode.py) for information on what methods are currently implemented.
 Also, there is no support currently for solving systems of ODEs.
-You also might want to look at [http://www-sop.inria.fr/cafe/Manuel.Bronstein/sumit/index.html Manuel Bronstein's sumit]
+You also might want to look at [Manuel Bronstein's sumit](http://www-sop.inria.fr/cafe/Manuel.Bronstein/sumit/index.html).
 * partial differential equations.
-Currencly, SymPy can solve only very simple case of separable PDEs.
+Currently, SymPy can solve only very simple case of separable PDEs.
 * increase image processing of PIL+SymPy functionality to match that of octave or matlab
 * improve SymPy's interoperatibility with other CAS software
   * implement general code parsing (Mathematica, Maxima, Axiom etc.) using e.g. pyparsing
   * implement Python + SymPy (structure + semantics) translation to your favorite CAS (other than SymPy :)
-* '''Symbolic quantum mechanics in SymPy.'''
-The follow would each probably be a solid summer's work (or more).
+* **Symbolic quantum mechanics in SymPy.** Each of the following would probably be a solid summer's work (or more).
   * Abstract Dirac notation, including Hilbert spaces, Operators, States, Basis sets, density matrices, measurement, etc.
   * Spin states and operators for arbitrary spin.
 This would include things like angular momentum coupling, Clebsch-Gordon coefficient, Wigner 3j and 6j, etc.
   * Position and momentum basis functions on arbitrary intervals and sets in 1D, 2D and 3D.
 Use to implement basis quantum systems like particle in a box, H atom, simple harmonic oscillator, scattering, etc.